ashlynn4567/Git-It-Done/README.md

 ## Deployed Site

-Follow [this link](https://ashlynn4567.github.io/Git-It-Done/) to view and use our site!
+Follow [this link](https://ashlynn4567.github.io/Git-It-Done/) to view and use my site!

 ## Features